Rainwright/Weather-Analytics/README.md

 Humidity
 * [x] Analysis 6 - What is the mean, median, standard deviation, min and max humidity at both airports for each season

-* [ ] Analysis 6.1 - How to predict frosting using dewpoint and humidity
+* [x] Analysis 6.1 - How to predict frosting using temperature, dewpoint, humidity

 Note:
 1. Produce all mean, median, standard deviation